Information Security Policy

-Within the framework of these principles, the responsibilities of those in key positions, as well as other members of the campus community, are as follows:
+Within the framework of these actions, the responsibilities of those in key positions, as well as other members of the campus community, are as follows:

-- Information Security Office - A department within DoIT is responsible for oversight, consultation about, and interpretation of this and other related information security policies, and for disseminating related information.
+- Chief Information Security Officer - Responsible for oversight, consultation about, and interpretation of this and other related information security policies, and for disseminating related information.

-- University Privacy Officer - In coordination with designated System and Information Stewards (defined below), the University Privacy Officer is responsible for assisting in the development of policies and procedures and for providing the interpretation of those policies and procedures governing Restricted Information or Sensitive Information that the university is required to protect under legal or regulatory provisions.
+- University Privacy Officer - Responsible for assisting in the development of policies and procedures and for providing the interpretation of those policies and procedures governing Private or Restricted Information that the university is required to protect under legal or regulatory provisions.

-- University Controller - The University Controller is responsible for administering the procedural implementation of the Illinois State Records Act.
+- University Controller - Responsible for administering the procedural implementation of the Illinois State Records Act.

-- System and Information Stewards - System and Information Stewards are responsible for the application of this and related policies to the systems, data, paper records, and other information resources under their care or control.
+- System and Information Stewards – Responsible for the application of this and related policies to the systems, data, paper records, and other information resources under their care or control.

-- System Administrators - System Administrators are responsible for the application of this and related policies to the systems information resources in their care.
+- System Administrators - Responsible for the application of this and related policies to the systems information resources in their care.
 System Administrators shall comply with any information security procedures and shall coordinate such compliance with the DoIT Security Office.
 Systems that store Restrictive or Sensitive Information, including departmentally and individually supported server-based applications, if not centrally managed and maintained by DoIT, should be managed by department System Administrators in coordination with DoIT.

-- System Developers and Information Integrators - System Developers and Information Integrators are responsible for the application of this and related policies to the systems, data, and other information resources in their care and shall coordinate with the Information Security Office to ensure that all aspects of the development process are in compliance with the NIU Information Security Procedures.
+- System Developers and Information Integrators - Responsible for the application of this and related policies to the systems, data, and other information resources in their care and shall coordinate with the Information Security Office to ensure that all aspects of the development process are in compliance with the NIU Information Security Procedures.